Hypochlorous acid: Production of hypochlorites using electrolysis

 Solutions of hypochlorites can be produced in-situ by electrolysis of an aqueous sodium chloride solution in both batch and flow processes.
 The composition of the resulting solution depends on the pH at the anode.
-In acid conditions the solution produced will have a high hypochlorous acid concentration, but will also contain dissolved gaseous chlorine, which can be corrosive, at a neutral pH the solution will be around 75% hypochlorous acid and 25% hypochlorite.
+In acid conditions the solution produced will have a high hypochlorous acid concentration, but will also contain dissolved gaseous chlorine, which can be corrosive; at a neutral pH the solution will be around 75% hypochlorous acid and 25% hypochlorite.
 Some of the chlorine gas produced will dissolve forming hypochlorite ions.
 Hypochlorites are also produced by the disproportionation of chlorine gas in alkaline solutions.

 Safety

-HClO is classified as Non-Hazardous by the Environmental Protection Agency in the US.
-As any oxidising agent it can be corrosive or irritant depending on its concentration and pH.
+HClO is classified as non-hazardous by the Environmental Protection Agency in the US.
+As an oxidising agent, it can be corrosive or irritant depending on its concentration and pH.

 In a clinical test, hypochlorous acid water was tested for eye irritation, skin irritation, and toxicity.
-The test concluded that it was non-toxic and nonirritating to the eye and skin.
+The test concluded that it was non-toxic and non-irritating to the eye and skin.

 In a 2017 study, a saline hygiene solution preserved with pure hypochlorous acid was shown to reduce the bacterial load significantly without altering the diversity of bacterial species on the eyelids.
-After 20 minutes of treatment, there was >99% reduction of the Staphylococci bacteria.
+After 20 minutes of treatment, there was more than 99% reduction of the Staphylococci bacteria.